 🍝 Ways to Use Crushed Tomatoes

 Use these homemade crushed tomatoes in sauces like this blush sauce for a nice, easy pasta dinner.
-Or use it to make chicken parmesan, meatballs, pizza, or chili.
+Or use it to make chicken parmesan, meatballs, pizza, shrimp Diavolo or chili.
 Use it in soups to make a garden-fresh tomato basil soup or minestrone.

 Make homemade tomato sauce by quickly sautéing these crushed tomatoes with olive oil, fresh garlic, and basil to make a dipping sauce for focaccia bread or mushroom fries.